shafiul2shelp/docs.wikimediacloud.org/README.md

 All other code in this repository is licensed under a [MIT license](LICENSE-CODE).

 When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

+When using the GitHub Cloud, be sure to follow the [GitHub Cloud guidelines](https://github.com/githubCloud).

+When using the Wikimedia cloud, be sure to follow the [Wikimedia cloud guidelines](https://github.com/Wikimediacloud).